 The lowest barrier to entry is undoubtedly the Pilot Parallel fountain pen.

-Parallels are an absolute must-have if you’re serious about Blackletter or flat-pen calligraphy.
+Parallels are a must-have if you’re serious about Blackletter or flat-pen calligraphy.

-The broad-edge tip is comprised of two parallel slabs of metal that feed the ink.
+The broad-edge tip comprises two parallel slabs of metal that feed the ink.

 They come in four sizes:

 (get both the 3.8mm and 6mm – you won’t regret it).